Get insider access

 Canon EOS R50

 The Canon EOS R50 is a better overall camera than the Canon EOS R100.
-The two cameras are more or less identical in terms of overall dimensions, but the R50 has a touch-sensitive fully articulated display, a much faster max shooting speed (albeit with a similarly small photo buffer), and uses the newer version of Canon's Dual Pixel autofocus system, which does a better job of tracking subjects when compared to the R100.
+The two cameras are more or less identical in terms of overall dimensions, but the R50 has a touch-sensitive fully articulated display and a much faster max shooting speed (albeit with a similarly small photo buffer).
+It also uses the newer version of Canon's Dual Pixel autofocus system, which does a better job of tracking subjects when compared to the R100.
 The R50 is also a much better choice for video work, as it can shoot uncropped 4k video at up to 30 fps and record 10-bit footage in its HDR PQ mode to preserve a wider range of detail on HDR displays.

 Canon EOS R10